Integrated Flight Training School Directory

 But this will differ between each organisation.

-We’ve written out a checklist to help you choose the right school.
-Before you make your decision, we’d recommend you consider the following:
+We’ve written out a checklist to help you choose the flight training organisation.
+Before you make your decision on which flight school to attend, we’d recommend you consider the following:

 - What is the total price?

 - What does the total price include?
 Equipment, uniform etc…

 - Are the payments made in instalments?
 Be very careful about paying for the full cost of your training upfront.
 If the training school goes out of business half way through your training, you will have a very difficult time trying to recover the money.
 Most integrated flight training schools will allow you to pay monthly instalments as you progress.

 - What happens if you require any additional training?
 What is the cost of this?